pcmichaud/micro/source/welfare_en.rst

 .. math::
    U(X, Y) = V(X) + Y = \alpha X + \beta X^2 +Y

-With this utility function, :math:`V'(X)` represents a willingness to pay for air quality.
+With this utility function :math:`V'(X)` represents a willingness to pay for air quality.
 Running a linear regression real estate transaction amounts on  :math:`X` controlling for other factors, we obtain an estimate of :math:`V'(X)`.

-`Chay et Greenstone (2005) <https://www.jstor.org/stable/10.1086/427462>`_ obtain a price-particule elasticity between  -0.2 and -0.35.
+`Chay et Greenstone (2005) <https://www.jstor.org/stable/10.1086/427462>`_ obtain a price-particle elasticity between  -0.2 and -0.35.

 .. figure:: /images/chay.png
    :scale: 50